 If your loved one is living with dementia, you may have noticed that as their condition progresses, their interests have changed.
-Or perhaps they are experiencing a loss in confidence, which prevents them from trying new things or getting out and about.
-Helping Hands share five activities you might like to encourage them to try…
+Or perhaps they are experiencing a loss of confidence, which prevents them from trying new things or getting out and about.
+Helping Hands share five activities you might like to encourage them to try...

 A Life Story Book is a reminiscence tool to support those living with dementia.
 It is also an activity you can enjoy doing together.

 One of the most significant symptoms of dementia is memory loss and a change in memory.
 As dementia progresses, someone living with it can experience difficulty communicating things about themselves.
-A Life Story Book is designed to trigger happy memories of their life and help them to recognise aspects about themselves, such as their hobbies and favourite place to visit.
+A Life Story Book is designed to trigger happy memories of their life and help them to recognise aspects about themselves, including their hobbies and favourite place to visit.

 Music can be an incredibly useful tool when supporting someone living with dementia.
 It can help to calm someone, change their mood, connect with others and even reduce the feelings of isolation often associated with dementia.

 Someone living with dementia loses their most recent memories first, and they remember their oldest memories most strongly.
-Music can be used to unlock memories and help people living with dementia to relive fond memories.
+Music can be used to unlock memories and help people living with dementia relive fond memories.
 To start, you could try playing your loved one a song that once meant a lot to them.
 This could be the music they had their first dance to, a favourite song from their youth, or one that might remind them of a special occasion.

 It is important to remember to watch their reaction as the music plays.
 If they appear to be uncomfortable or agitated, turn the music off.
 It could be down to something as simple as the wrong song choice, or perhaps they are not in the right frame of mind, so try it again at a later time with another genre of music, or at a different time of day.

 Your loved one may not have the confidence and mobility to cook up a storm in the kitchen like they used to, but taking the time to prepare and cook a meal together can be incredibly beneficial.
-Supporting your loved one to cook is a great tool for confidence building; doing an activity that they may have once enjoyed independently but with a reassuring hand.
+Supporting your loved one to cook is a great tool for confidence-building; doing an activity that they may have once enjoyed independently but with a reassuring hand.

 Cooking together is also a fantastic way to encourage healthy eating with a fun and engaging task - pick the fresh ingredients together and make something delicious.